Mozambique May 21, May 22, May 26-28, 2023.

 It is possible to travel across Lake Malawi, though international travellers must legally enter through a border post and have the appropriate documentation (visas, etc. depending on nationality).
 Once on the Mozambique side, local transport would need to be arranged.

-Taking the Ilala ferry is certainly a once in a life time experience.
-Sleeping on the upper deck of this second world war ferry and watching the sunrise over far rolling hills along the Mozambican and Malawian coast is breath taking.
-You can enter the ferry from any of the harbors where the ferry arrives.
+Taking the Ilala ferry is certainly a once-in-a-lifetime experience.
+Sleeping on the upper deck of this Second World War ferry and watching the sunrise over far-rolling hills along the Mozambican and Malawian coasts is breathtaking.
+You can enter the ferry from any of the harbours where the ferry arrives.

 GET AROUND

-Since about the beginning of 2011, there are now government registered chapas and unregistered chapas.
-While both are unsafe and are in many accidents each year, always take the governemnt chapas.
+Since about the beginning of 2011, there have been registered chapas and unregistered chapas.
+While both are unsafe and are in many accidents each year, always take the government chapas.
 These can be recognized by being the large buses.
 These buses are newer and thus slightly safer.
 They cost slightly more (at the time this was written they were 10 mets a journey, and unregistered were 5).
-Unregsitered chapas though are extremely dangerous and overcrowded and should never be used if you can help it.
+Unregistered chapas though are extremely dangerous and overcrowded and should never be used if you can help it.

 Air.
 Domestic flights are the fastest and most sane way to get around the country if you can afford it.
 Linhas Aereas de Moçambique flies between the major cities.